annajordanous/aoc22/README.md

 https://adventofcode.com/

-can run the jupyter notebooks using Binder via:
+You can run the jupyter notebooks using Binder via:

 https://mybinder.org/v2/gh/annajordanous/aoc22/HEAD